Charles Rathbone Low: Works

 Low published books in a number of genres.
 He was also a prolific author of magazine articles.
-He began his writing career with a mixture of juvenile adventure stories and factual articles in Cassell's Magazine, Chamber's Journal, The Leisure Hour, The Quiver and Routledge's Magazine for Boys.
+He began his writing career with a mixture of juvenile adventure stories and factual articles in Cassell's Magazine, Chambers's Journal, The Leisure Hour, The Quiver and Routledge's Magazine for Boys.
 Tucker calls him an "indefatigable exhibitor of national kudos", as well as "a patriotic crank of the old school".

 Geographical

 Low was a Referee for the Royal Geographical Society, of which he was a Fellow.
 The Land of the Sun (1870) was travel writing, with the full subtitle of Sketches of Travel, with Memoranda, Historical and Geographical, of Places of Interest in the East.
 He worked on The India Directory, for the guidance of commanders of steamers and sailing vessels (from 1874) of Alfred Dundas Taylor, another former Indian Navy officer, a replacement for the work on charts of James Horsburgh.